-Pfizer Australia has over 984 employees, with approximately 90% of Pfizer Australia employees hired on a permanent basis, and the remaining 10% on fixed term or casual contracts.
-Pfizer Australia's employees perform roles from a variety of fields and functions including science, medical, regulatory affairs, manufacturing, sales and marketing, health economics, research and development, software development as well as administrative services.
+During the Reporting Period, Pfizer Australia's workforce compromised over 925 employees, with approximately 96% hired on a permanent basis, and the remaining 4% on fixed term contracts.
+Pfizer Australia's employees perform roles from a variety of fields and functions including science, medical, regulatory affairs, manufacturing, sales and marketing, health economics, research and development, as well as administrative services.